mystoev/varba7/README.md

 ### Features

-- [ ] Make the dropdown more pleasing - maybe use bootstrap or something else
 - [ ] CI/CD
   - [ ] Figure out a server to host this on.
   - [ ] After a server is found - deploy it